Primitive Type pointer1.0.0[−]

 enables more aggressive compiler optimizations.

-Calculates the offset from a pointer using wrapping arithmetic.
+Adds a signed offset to a pointer using wrapping arithmetic.

 count